hitachinsk/SAMed/README.md

 ## Quick start
 1. Change the directory to the rootdir of this repository.
 2. Please download the pretrained [SAM model](https://drive.google.com/file/d/1_oCdoEEu3mNhRfFxeWyRerOKt8OEUvcg/view?usp=share_link) (provided by the original repository of SAM) and the [LoRA checkpoint of SAMed](https://drive.google.com/file/d/1P0Bm-05l-rfeghbrT1B62v5eN-3A-uOr/view?usp=share_link).
 Put them in the `./checkpoints` folder.
 3. Please download the [testset](https://drive.google.com/file/d/1RczbNSB37OzPseKJZ1tDxa5OO1IIICzK/view?usp=share_link) and put it in the ./testset folder.
-Then, unzip and deete this file.
+Then, unzip and delete this file.
 4. Run this commend to test the performance of SAMed.
 ```bash
 python test.py --is_savenii --output_dir <Your output directory>